VozVule/av-pgweb-go/README.md

 /tables/{table}/columns – list columns + constraints

 POST
-/query – run a sanitized SQL query and return rows.
+/query – run a sanitized SQL query and return rows. -> We can use DB.Query to achive this.